About Us

 Sergeant Nathan Watt joined Victoria Police soon after he was admitted to practice as a lawyer.
 He has been a serving member for 17 years, working the last 12 years in the legal services department.
 He has extensive experience prosecuting matters in the Magistrates Court, and appearing in the Supreme Court for bail-related matters.
 Nathan has previously trained police prosecutors, and now trains and advises frontline members and senior management of Victoria Police, including advising on matters relating to legislative reform and policy.

-Stan Winford is Associate Director at RMIT University's Centre for Innovative Justice.
+Stan Winford is Director at RMIT University's Centre for Innovative Justice.
 Stan is a lawyer and researcher who has been engaged to support the deliberations of parliamentary inquiries and Royal Commissions in relation to justice issues.
 He has previously worked as a prosecutor and defence lawyer in the private, government and community legal sectors.

 Council Secretariat